xrdt/RelativitySpaceHW/README.md

 Start InfluxDB instance:
 influxd

-Start the Grafana server: systemctl start grafana-server Log in using default username/password: admin / admin Set up Grafana to read from InfluxDB, with database 'robot\_sim" Create a new dashboard.
+Start the Grafana server: systemctl start grafana-server<br>
+Log in using default username/password: admin / admin <br>
+Set up Grafana to read from InfluxDB, with database 'robot\_sim"<br>
+Create a new dashboard. <br><br>
-Create the following queries:
+Create the following queries: <br>
-select pos from y\_pos
+select pos from y\_pos<br>
-select cmd from y\_move\_cmd
+select cmd from y\_move\_cmd<br>

+Click the dropdown at the bottom of the query to change to "table" mode. <br>
+Also go to the visualization tab in the far left and change from "graph" to "table".

 ## Running Instructions